 What do you wear?
 You’ll be surprised by how much of your wardrobe you can bike in, especially if your bike is outfitted with the right accessories.

 On hot days, wear a polo shirt or a sundress (tips for biking in a dress) on your ride to work.
 Once you get to the office, you can step up your wardrobe game with a nice blazer or a cardigan, which can be rolled up and stored in your bike bag.
-See how ambassador @rebelwithoutacar packs her pannier for commuting!
+See how ambassador @rebelwithoutacar carries her stuff on her commutes!

 What about helmet hair?
 Use a texturizing clay or dry shampoo to restore your hair’s volume and texture after you remove your helmet.
 Women can also try a loose braided hairstyle that stays flat under a helmet and still looks good even if it gets messy.